The Brighouse High School Pupil Premium Promise

 We offer every student who is eligible for this support the following promise:

-- Access to a specified amount of money to provide uniform and school equipment, if it is felt that the absence of these is hindering progress.
+- Access to £50 to provide uniform and school equipment, if it is felt that the absence of these is hindering progress.
 This money will be held by the Finance Department but can be claimed by parents/carers by contacting the Assistant Headteacher.
 All such requests will be treated with the strictest confidence.

 - Intensive tracking and monitoring of pupils’ progress; access to vocational courses where appropriate; and the option to personalise a student’s timetable if it is felt necessary.